Finimus/finimus.github.io/README.md

-# Portfolio Website Clone
+# Finimus website

-A modern, responsive portfolio website clone built with HTML5, CSS3, JavaScript, and TailwindCSS.
+A modern, responsive portfolio website built with HTML5, CSS3, JavaScript, and TailwindCSS.

 ## 🚀 Features